Autograph listing criteria

 Then there are signatures from people such as third-, fourth- and fifth-generation Vanderbilts.
 They may have been valorous individuals and several performed laudable deeds.
 Still, their signatures usually attract limited and variable collector prices.
 A famous last name does NOT automatically convince large numbers of collectors to pay premiums above similar certificates lacking those signatures.

 There are specialists who collect locally famous military figures, politicians, judges, presidential cabinet members, university founders, philanthropists, brokers, and speculators.
 Signatures in that class can be quite rare.
 Long-term price records clearly indicate that autographs from narrow specialties attract narrow interest.
-Highly specialized autographs often experience short-lived price spikes, but when interest is limited, prices are low. .
+Highly specialized autographs often experience short-lived price spikes, but when interest is limited, prices tend to fall as quickly as they rise.

 Defining celebrity